Ramradar20/Azure_Capstone-Udacity/README.md

 **n_cross_validations= 2**

 How many cross validations to perform when user validation data is not specified.
 Cross valdiation is an important step to make the model robust.
-Cross-validation is a resampling procedure used to evaluate machine learning models on a limited data sample , here we have set it as 2.
+Cross-validation is a resampling procedure used to evaluate machine learning models on a limited data sample , here it is set as 2 , since the dataset is already random split , have it less will help the autoML to experiemnt on more number of models

 **experiment_timeout_minutes=15**

 Maximum amount of time in minutes that all iterations combined can take before the experiment terminates.
-Here 15 minutes is provided for it.
+Here 15 minutes is provided for it to not to extend the experiemnt for longer time as the best model can be achived in less number of iteratiosn.

 ![](images/autoML_config.png)